giantswarm/docs/src/content/guides/scheduling-constraints-and-resource-qos/index.md

 The QoS is enforced automatically based on the constraints you set for your Pods in their specification.

-## Defining Resource Constraints for Pods
+## Defining resource constraints for Pods

 You can specify requests and limits for CPU and RAM usage for each container of a Pod by setting: